philculling/README_Generator/README.md

 Phil's to-do list

-Complete the email rendering which has some quite specific instructions.

-Find out if we need a screenshot for the README.

 Research contributing (read the contributor's covenant) and flesh out this section a bit.

 Read about how to submit a video.

+Install screencastify

 Do the actual README (this one), following the above template.

 Do the video!

+Insert link to the video into the real README.

 ## Your Task